 What Are the Causes?

 The exact cause is unclear.
 However, genetic, immunologic and environmental elements are thought to play a role in the onset of the inflammatory process.
 Additionally, the disease is much more likely to occur in first-degree relatives of affected individuals than in the general population or in spouses.

 What Are the Symptoms?

 Patients usually present with pain and swelling in the affected joints.
 The joints may be erythematous.
-Patients with psoriatic arthritis have been found to be less tender than patients with rheumatoid arthritis.
-53 percent of patients with polyarticular disease tend to demonstrate symmetry.
-There is no direct relation between the severity of skin lesions and the degree of joint inflammation in psoriatic arthritis.
+Patients with psoriatic arthritis have been found to have joints that are less tender than the joints of patients with rheumatoid arthritis.
+There is no direct relation between the severity of skin lesions and the degree of joint inflammation.

-The course of psoriatic arthritis is usually characterized by flares and remissions.
-No diagnostic or classification criteria for psoriatic arthritis exist.
-The diagnosis is usually made when a patient with psoriasis presents with features of an inflammatory arthritis.
+The course of this condition is usually characterized by flare-ups and remissions.
+No diagnostic or classification criteria for psoriatic arthritis exists.
+The diagnosis is usually made when a patient with psoriasis presents with features of inflammatory arthritis.

-The treatment of psoriatic arthritis is directed at controlling the inflammatory process.
+The treatment is usually directed at controlling the inflammatory process.
 The skin and joint aspects of the disease need to be treated simultaneously.
-Initial treatment is with non-steroidal anti-inflammatory drugs.
-In individuals whose arthritis is persistent, disease modifying antirheumatic drugs should be used.
+Initial treatment is with non-steroidal, anti-inflammatory drugs.
+In individuals whose arthritis is persistent, disease-modifying antirheumatic drugs should be used.

 If you are suffering from psoriatic arthritis, there is help for you at Cohen Medical Centers.
 Dr. Cohen and his talented team are ready to help you feel like yourself again and prevent your condition from getting worse.
 To learn more about our treatment options in Ventura County, simply call us at (805) 449-8781 or fill out the form below to schedule a consultation.